India–New Zealand relations: Cultural relations

+Education relations

 The New Zealand India Research Institute was established in 2012 for research on India and NZ–India relations.
 Administratively based at Victoria University of Wellington, it initially involved nearly 40 academics in five New Zealand universities – Victoria, Auckland, Massey, Canterbury and Otago.
 The inaugural meeting of the India-New Zealand Education Council took place when the institute was established.
 Academics from seven New Zealand universities were later involved.